Attaching recordings to your songs

 When you play a recording from the Songs list or from a song in a show…

-- In the Songs list, a recording toolbar will appear at the bottom of the list.
-This toolbar will only appear in the song view in a show if the recording controls are included in the current layout.
+- On the song edit page or the Recordings page, a recording toolbar will appear at the bottom of the page.
+This toolbar will only appear in the show view if the recording controls are included in the current layout.

 - The recording toolbar's next and previous buttons will play adjacent recordings, if multiple recordings are attached to the song.
 You can also tap and hold the play/pause button to jump directly to any of the attached recordings.